seonman/HarmanDeveloperDocs/docs/_build/html/_sources/iOS/getting-started-iOS.txt

 			HKWControlHandler.sharedInstance().stopRefreshDeviceInfo()
 		}

 The follow codes are all about listing the speakers with their detailed information in the TableView.
-If a speaker is active, that is, the speaker belongs to the current session, then it checks the checkmark of the cell.
+If a speaker is active, that is, the speaker belongs to playback session, then it shows a checkmark in the cell.

 .. code-block:: swift